 - Outdoors activities – think hiking, biking, kayaking, boating, fishing and more!

-- Adventure activities – think bungy jump, white water rafting, skydiving, canyoning and more!
+- Adventure activities – think bungy jumping, white water rafting, skydiving, canyoning and more!

 - Wildlife activities – see marine wildlife like seals, whales and dolphins or New Zealand’s unique birdlife like the famous kiwi bird.

-- Scenery – Mountains, beaches, forest and grassy plains can all be seen through hikes, scenic flights, boat trips or simply while you are driving.
+- Scenery – Mountains, beaches, forests and grassy plains can all be seen through hikes, scenic flights, boat trips or simply while you are driving.

 - Maori cultural experiences – Maori are a Polynesian culture that called New Zealand home hundreds of years ago.

 - Wine and craft beer – New Zealand is rich in fertile lands producing some of the most mouth-watering food, and local favourites, craft beer and wine.